jundalisay/sp/content/en/research/indian/gospel/chapter-01.md

 {{< /l >}}

+On his way home M. began to wonder:

+{{< r a="M" >}}
-On his way home M. began to wonder: "Who is this serene-looking man who is drawing me back to him?
+Who is this serene-looking man who is drawing me back to him?
 Is it possible for a man to be great without being a scholar?
 How wonderful it is!
 I should like to see him again.
 He himself said, 'Come again.'
-I shall go tomorrow or the day after."
+I shall go tomorrow or the day after.
+{{< /r >}}